General Terms and Conditions

 Relative to becoming a Customer and opening a custodial securities account at Velox Clearing LLC ("Velox"), you represent and attest to Velox that;

-1. LEGAL CAPACITY: You have the required legal capacity and are authorized to enter into this Agreement (“the Agreement”), or you have provided written documentation of your authorized delegate, agent, or attorney-in-fact.
+LEGAL CAPACITY: You have the required legal capacity and are authorized to enter into this Agreement ("the Agreement"), or you have provided written documentation of your authorized delegate, agent, or attorney-in-fact.

-10. AGENCY REPORTING: You understand that, under the Federal Fair Credit Reporting Act, you have the right to notify Velox if you believe Velox has inaccurately reported information about your account to a consumer reporting agency.
-You understand that under no circumstances will Velox sell, share or otherwise provide your personal information to any non-affiliated third-party entity.
+PRIVACY: You understand that under no circumstances will Velox sell, share or otherwise provide your personal information to any non-affiliated third-party entity.

-11. BACKGROUND CHECKS: You acknowledge and authorize Velox to perform a background check on you which may include criminal and credit searches.
+BACKGROUND CHECKS: You acknowledge and authorize Velox to perform a background check on you which may include criminal and credit searches.
 You acknowledge that Velox has disclosed to you that an investigative consumer report, including information as to your creditworthiness, insurance and credit standing, credit capacity, character, general reputation, personal characteristics, and mode of living will be conducted.
 You have initiated this transaction and have been advised that you have the right, upon written request within a reasonable time after having received this disclosure, to receive complete and accurate information on the nature and scope of the inquiry, if one is made, and to a written summary of the rights of the consumer under the Fair Credit Reporting Act with any disclosure from a consumer reporting agency.
 You understand any such requests, notices, or inquiries should include your names(s), current address(es), social security number(s), telephone number(s), and account number, and, in the case of information you believe inaccurately reported, the specific item of dispute.
 You understand that your request should be sent to Velox at its address listed on the Velox website www.velox-global.com.

-12. AGREEMENT TERMS AND CONDITIONS: This Agreement shall be in force upon approval or acceptance of your account by Velox (“Approval Date”) and shall continue until terminated as is hereinafter provided.
-The Effective Date of the Agreement shall be thirty (30) days subsequent to the Approval Date, or on the date of commencement of account funding, whichever comes first (“Effective Date”).
+AGREEMENT TERMS AND CONDITIONS: This Agreement shall be in force upon approval or acceptance of your account by Velox ("Approval Date") and shall continue until terminated as is hereinafter provided.
+The Effective Date of the Agreement shall be thirty (30) days subsequent to the Approval Date, or on the date of commencement of account funding, whichever comes first ("Effective Date").

 (a) The parties agree that this Agreement shall be in force for a period of one month from the Effective Date ("Contract Period").
 Thereafter, the Agreement shall automatically renew for a subsequent Contract Period, unless terminated pursuant to the termination terms described below.